About thoracic aortic aneurysm

 - have Marfan syndrome (to learn more about this see our FAQ: Marfan syndrome), or another type of what’s called a connective tissue disorder

 - have chronic obstructive pulmonary disease (COPD)

 - Heart valve problems, leading to heart failure.
-If the aneurysm happens near your heart it may cause the aortic valve to leak.
-This can cause blood to flow back into your heart (called aortic regurgitation) and stop your heart pumping effectively and cause heart failure.
+If the aneurysm happens near your heart, it may cause the aortic valve to leak.
+This can cause blood to flow back into your heart (aortic regurgitation), which can stop your heart pumping properly and cause heart failure.

-- Aortic dissection – very rarely, the inner lining of your aorta can tear and blood will enter into the wall of the aorta.
-If this happens, you may feel sudden and excruciating chest and back pain.
+- Aortic dissection.
+If the inner lining of your aorta tears, blood will enter into the wall of the aorta.
+If this happens, you may feel sudden and severe chest and back pain.

 - not smoking

 - having your blood pressure and cholesterol checked regularly, and getting treatment if necessary

 - exercising regularly

 - eating a healthy diet